AdroitAnandAI/Scalable-ML-with-Spark/README.md

 ## To create custom Docker Image to resolve cluster dependancies

 - Create a directory and a requirements.txt file.
-The requirements.txt file should contain all the dependencies required by your Spark application.
+The requirements.txt file should contain all the dependencies required by your Spark application.<br>

 ```
 mkdir pyspark